 Please contact us for the latest price for this trip.

-From your arrival to Cairo – to your departure flight.
+All pickups and drop offs from your arrival to Cairo to your departure flight.

 Hotels

-All meals (at a handpicked restaurants)
+All meals

-Hand-selected restaurants in town known for good, quality food
+(hand-selected restaurants in town known for good, quality food)

 Common snacks suitable for everyone will be provided